Want to read this article later?

-In the spirit of full disclosure, there are a few things worth mentioning (for which read “hammering home”) as a reminder that a legal career is not all triumphant court victories and champagne-fuelled deal celebrations.
+In the spirit of full disclosure, there are a few things worth mentioning as a reminder that a legal career is not all triumphant court victories and champagne-fuelled deal celebrations.
 So without wanting to detract from the exciting and challenging career on offer, here follows some food for thought…

-We cannot stress this enough – with £9,000 per year undergrad fees, plus postgrad study costing around £15,000 (LPC or BPTC), the road to qualification is not cheap and there are no guarantees of a job at the end of it.
-In addition, the minimum trainee salary has just been abolished, so from 2014 some firms may be paying trainees no more than the national minimum wage.
+We cannot stress this enough – with £9,000 per year undergrad fees, plus postgrad study in 2016-17 costing up to £15,255 for the LPC and up to £19,040 for the BPTC, the road to qualification is not cheap and there are no guarantees of a job at the end of it.
+In addition, the minimum trainee salary has been abolished, so some firms may be paying trainees no more than the national minimum wage.
 Your ability to afford the courses and a potentially low starting wage must be a factor in deciding whether to pursue law as a career.

 Nothing but the best will do in this competitive market.
-You need to be getting excellent grades from your first year of university onwards – arguably, your A level grades are just as important when it comes to applying for training contracts and pupillages, as anything less than As and Bs may prevent you from getting past the first application hurdle.
-Most recruiters we speak to say that excellent academics are a given, so make sure you tick this very first box.
-Study and study hard; even those with an Oxbridge first have no job guarantees…
+You need to be getting excellent grades from your first year of university onwards – arguably, your A-level grades are just as important when it comes to applying for training contracts and pupillages, as anything less than As and Bs may prevent you from getting past the first application hurdle.
+Most recruiters we speak to say that excellent academics are a given, so make sure that you tick this very first box.
+Study and study hard.

-An awareness of the pressures of time is crucial if you are to succeed; you must give the requisite amount of time (ie, lots of it) to your future career.
+An awareness of the pressures of time is crucial if you are to succeed; you must give the requisite amount of time to your future career.
 You must spend time researching firms/chambers you like; planning how to get work experience; and filling out, refining, checking (and having someone else check) your application forms.
 Start early, have a schedule and be strict with yourself.
 Last-minute, rushed efforts are almost worse than no effort at all.

 The legal world is part of the business world.
-If you harbour any ambitions to work for a commercial law firm, then it will be essential to develop a good understanding of the issues and events affecting businesses.
-Read the Financial Times an The Economist from time to time, and try to appreciate the appropriate legal issues thrown up by your studies from a commercial perspective.
+If you harbour any ambitions to work for a commercial law firm, it is essential to develop a good understanding of the issues and events affecting businesses.
+Read the Financial Times and The Economist from time to time, and try to appreciate the appropriate legal issues thrown up by your studies from a commercial perspective.